stlankiro/classification-predict-streamlit-template/resources/info.md

 other general EDA on the EDA page, and make your predictions on the prediction page that you can navigate to in the sidebar.

+### Models

+There are three models to choose from when making predictions:
+- Logistic Regression
+- Support Vector Machine (Using RBF kernel)
+- Random Forest

 ###  Data description as per source

 The collection of this data was funded by a Canada Foundation for Innovation JELF Grant to Chris Bauch, University of Waterloo.